 Steroid medications.
 Taking steroid medications for a long time can increase your risk of glaucoma.

 Injury or surgery.
 Past eye trauma can make you more likely to develop glaucoma.

 People at risk should talk to their doctor about scheduling regular eye exams to check for signs of the disease.
 Early treatment can help slow the progression of glaucoma and preserve vision, according to the NEI.

 Glaucoma may be treated with medicine or surgery.

 Medications.
-Your ophthalmologist may prescribe eyedrops, pills or both.
-These medications work for most people's glaucoma either by decreasing the amount of fluid made by the eye or helping fluid to drain more quickly.
+Your ophthalmologist probably will prescribe eyedrops.
+These medications work in most cases of glaucoma either by decreasing the amount of fluid made by the eye or helping fluid to drain more quickly.

 Surgery.
 If medications don't work, your ophthalmologist may try laser surgery to make it easier for fluid to leave the eye.
 The effects of laser surgery may wear off over time, so some people need to continue taking medication.

-If neither laser surgery nor medication helps, your doctor may recommend traditional eye surgery.
+If neither laser surgery nor medication helps, your doctor might recommend traditional eye surgery.